What’s a gap year exactly?

 So how do you get a job teaching in Asia?

-For English teaching jobs in Asia, sites to check include:
+For English teaching opportunities in Asia, sites to check include:

 3. Get a Working Holiday Visa to Asia